An approach of standardising construction and demolition (C&D) waste information exchange.

-There are a few things to consider when considering C&D waste.
-Firstly, an understanding is required of when waste is generated.
+There are a few things to consider when we think about C&D waste.
 In an ideal world, our built assets would be designed to never produce waste in the first place, but of course – this is far from the current reality.
+This project acknowledges this and sets out to provide a practical response to these challenges.

 Construction waste (materials, such as wood or even concrete and products, such as cut offs of laminate flooring or insulation)